 - Online Transfer Application - Must select either full- or part-time.
 Fall transfer applications open each year on February 1, and spring transfer applications open on November 1.

 - Application Fee of $55;

 - Statement explaining the reason for requesting to transfer;

 - JD CAS report (Stetson University College of Law will request a copy from LSAC);

 - Official transcript from the law school previously attended; and

-- Documentation from the Dean, Associate Dean or Registrar of the applicant's previous law school confirming the applicant's current standing and law school rank.
+- Documentation from the Dean, Associate Dean, or Registrar of the applicant's previous law school confirming the applicant's current standing and law school rank.

 We typically accept a limited number of qualified transfer applicants.
-The College of Law may accept up to 36 credits from an ABA-accredited U.S. law school or 29 credits from a state-approved law school.
-The number of credits which will transfer to Stetson University College of Law may not match the number of actual credits received at the previous law school.
+The College of Law may accept up to 38 credits from an ABA-accredited U.S. law school or 29 credits from a state-approved law school.
+The number of credits that will transfer to Stetson University College of Law may not match the number of actual credits received at the previous law school.
 The decision on transfer credits is made by the Associate Dean of Academics.
 For more detail, see our Transfer Credit Policy (PDF).

 Transfer students must meet all the graduation requirements set forth by the College of Law, including all required courses (both first-year and upper-level), four area requirements, and a minimum of 88 credits.
-The Associate Dean will determine to what extent courses taken at the original institution will transfer to meet any of these requirements.
+The Associate Dean will determine to what extent courses are taken at the original institution will transfer to meet any of these requirements.

 Important Information to Review: